Gynecologic Oncology Fellowship

 Training is carried out at our main teaching facility, UT Southwestern Medical Center, and its affiliate institutions.

-Twenty four months of the Fellowship Program involve clinical training in gynecologic oncology at UT Southwestern’s William P. Clements Jr. University Hospital, Parkland Memorial Hospital, and the Harold C. Simmons Comprehensive Cancer Center.
+Twenty-seven months of the Fellowship Program involve clinical training in gynecologic oncology at UT Southwestern’s William P. Clements Jr. University Hospital, Parkland Memorial Hospital, and the Harold C. Simmons Comprehensive Cancer Center.
 Twenty one months involve developing basic-science research skills in the Cecil H. and Ida Green Center for Reproductive Biology Sciences in preparation for a thesis.
 In addition, there are three months of specialized training: